jpdery/moobile-core-doc/Source/Classes/ViewController/ViewController.md

 ### setViewTransition(viewTransition) {#setViewTransition}

 Sets the view transition used to push or present a view controller.
-You should rarely use this method as it's handled by the `Moobile.ViewController` class.
+You should rarely use this method as the `Moobile.ViewController` class handles it.

 #### Parameters: